This ground beef and zucchini noodles stir fry is a truly delicious meal that can be enjoyed by the whole family and contains only 3 net carbs!

 Here are some other really great ground beef keto recipes

 Enjoy these other low carb pasta/noodle recipes!

 - Slice off the top and bottom of your zucchini and spiralize.

-- Place the ground beef on high heat on the stove, break down the chunks and stir for 5 mins.
+- Place the ground beef on high heat on the stove, break down the chunks and stir till the meat is done.

-- Add the bell pepper, onions, dry pepper, crayfish, salt and other spices.
+- Add the red bell pepper, onions, and spices.

 - Serve and enjoy!

 Looking for more?
 Try these other delicious recipes!